Biography of the Ceremonial Mayor

 St Ann’s Hospice - Little Hulton

 This independent charity provides supportive and specialist palliative care services to people over the age of 18 from across Greater Manchester.
-It enables individuals with a life-limiting illness, their families and carers to maximise the quality of their lives.
+It enables individuals with a life-limiting illness, their families, and carers to maximise the quality of their lives.

 Care is given free of charge and is regulated by the Quality Care Commission.
 Provision includes in-patient, home care, day therapy, bereavement services and community services.
 The charity also provides educational training for other health professionals.

-This page was last updated on 18 May 2023
+This page was last updated on 14 May 2024

 Rate this page